 In North Carolina, one has to complete an approved master’s degree counselor education program in a regionally accredited college or university in order to be a licensed school counselor.
 Within these counselor education programs, several standards are studied such as the professional identity of school counseling, cultural diversity, human growth and development and career development.
 Also required are the core components for helping relationships, group and individual work, assessment, research and program evaluation, knowledge and requirements for school counselors, contextual dimensions of school counseling, and an internship under a highly qualified school counselor.
 School counselors are expected to apply their professional training in schools as leaders, advocates and collaborators in order to support student achievement.

-Current information and news of particular interest to school counselors and related student services staff.
+Current information and news of particular interest to school counseling staff.